 Signs indicating greeting areas is where the volunteer process starts.

-Volunteer Registration Station
+Station #1B: Volunteer Registration Station

-This station is responsible for assisting volunteers’ in filling out registration forms and directing them to the Volunteer Screening Station.
+This station is responsible for assisting volunteers in filling out registration forms and directing them to the Volunteer Screening Station.
 Volunteers who will be working for the VRC will need to go through the VRC staff registration table.
 (See Appendix “E” for staffing position descriptions and tasks).

 Responsibilities

-Registration Station staff are to conduct the following VRC jobs.
+Registration Station staff are to conduct the following VRC jobs:

 Give each unaffiliated prospective volunteer a “Volunteer Registration Form” and a pencil.